Affair of the Poisons: Context and origin

+In 1672, upon the natural death of cavalry officer Godin de Sainte-Croix, an inventory of his papers revealed a box containing nine letters from his mistress, the Marquise de Brinvilliers, as well as the marquise's acknowledgment of a debt amounting to 30,000 livres.
+This box also contained various vials which, after being analyzed by an apothecary, were found to have contained various poisons that left little trace in the body.

-The case began in 1675 after the trial of Madame de Brinvilliers, who was accused of having conspired with her lover, army captain Godin de Sainte-Croix, to poison her father Antoine Dreux d'Aubray in 1666 and two of her brothers, Antoine d'Aubray and François d'Aubray, in 1670, in order to inherit their estates.
+The case began in 1675 after the trial of de Brinvilliers, who was accused of having conspired with de Sainte-Croix to poison her father Antoine Dreux d'Aubray in 1666, and two of her brothers, Antoine d'Aubray and François d'Aubray, in 1670, in order to inherit their estates.
 There were also rumours that she had poisoned poor people during her visits to hospitals.

 After being accused, she fled but was arrested in Liège.
-Madame de Brinvilliers was tortured and confessed, was sentenced to death, and on 17 July was tortured with the water cure (forced to drink sixteen pints of water) and then beheaded, and her body burned at the stake.
+De Brinvilliers was tortured and confessed, was sentenced to death, and on 17 July was tortured with the water cure (forced to drink sixteen pints of water) and then beheaded, and her body burned at the stake.
 Her alleged accomplice Sainte-Croix did not face charges because he had died of natural causes in 1672.

 The sensational trial drew attention to other mysterious deaths, starting rumours.
 Prominent people, including Louis XIV, became alarmed that they might be poisoned.